Skip to main content

 Modern browsers support tab grouping, which helps organize multiple tracking pages.
 Create groups like 'In Transit', 'Customs', and 'Out for Delivery' to categorize your packages visually.

 Pin frequently used tracking sites to your tab bar for instant access.
 Right-click tabs and select 'Pin Tab' to keep them permanently available without taking up much space.
-This works well for your main tracking dashboard and Sugargoo order page.
+This works well for your main tracking dashboard and 100buy order page.

 Use browser profiles or containers to separate shopping activities from personal browsing.
 Firefox's Multi-Account Containers or Chrome's profile system lets you maintain dedicated shopping sessions with relevant bookmarks and extensions always ready.